The Asset Management Review: Japan

 - the amount of securities sold short does not exceed the net asset value of the fund;

-- borrowing by the fund is generally less than 10 per cent of the net asset value of
+- borrowing by the fund is generally less than 10 per cent of the net asset value of the fund;

-- voting rights in any company held by the fund and other funds managed by the management company do not exceed 50 per cent of the total voting rights of
+- voting rights in any company held by the fund and other funds managed by the management company do not exceed 50 per cent of the total voting rights of that company;

 - credit concentration risks borne by the fund are managed in accordance with a reasonable method set in advance by the management company or the investment manager.
-This requirement was introduced on 1 December 2014.
-A grandfather arrangement exists whereby the requirement does not apply for a period of five years to existing funds publicly offered in Japan prior to 1 December 2014.

 When a foreign investment trust is a master feeder fund and a feeder fund is publicly offered in Japan, the question arises as to whether the JSDA requirements will be applicable only to the feeder fund or also to the master fund – in other words, whether the feeder fund will be looked through to consider the master feeder fund as well.
 Currently, the general practice is to apply the JSDA requirements to the feeder fund only, and not to look through it to the master fund.
 The exception to this is the credit concentration restriction, which cannot be complied with unless one looks through the feeder fund to the master fund because all of the feeder fund's assets are invested or concentrated in the master fund.